megafeltronx/hyperwarp-docs/docs/security-simplicity.md

 ---

-By sticking with **Kitten**, both buyers and sellers know exactly what to expect — no surprise discounts, no accidental overpays.
+*By listing everything in **Kitten**, the price is stable within the protocol, both buyers and sellers know exactly what to expect — no surprise discounts, no accidental overpays.*

-*By listing everything in **Kitten**, the price is stable within the protocol.
-No guessing.
-No recalculating discounts based on token volatility.
-Buyers and sellers stay aligned.*